 In 2008, 258 Nebraska businesses filed for bankruptcy.
 Many of these bankruptcies could have been avoided if the companies had been covered by suitable insurance.
 As a business owner in Seward, you can protect your company by backing it up with a comprehensive business insurance plan.

 Building a business insurance policy package can be complicated, but you do not need to figure it out on your own.
-Independent agents can help by identifying all of your company’s specific risks and exposures and then finding the best and most affordable policies to cover against each of them.
+Independent agents can help by identifying all of your company’s specific risks and exposures and then finding the best and most affordable policies to cover each of them.

 Set up a one-on-one consultation with an independent insurance agent near you to get more information and you can soon be comparing customized business insurance quotes.

 Why Is Liability Insurance Important for Businesses in Seward, Nebraska?

 We live in a litigious society, so it is a good idea to be prepared for the possibility that your business may one day find itself on the wrong end of a liability lawsuit.
 Even if the courts ultimately rule in your favor, these lawsuits can grow quite expensive by the time you have paid your lawyers.

 That is why commercial liability insurance is arguably one of the most important parts of every business insurance policy package.
 This insurance is designed to cover court costs, legal fees, damages, and other related expenses if your company is sued for a covered event.